alperg/sequelize-parent-child/README.md

 ![models](img/belongs-to.png)

 ### Joins
-Since the 2 tables have one-to-many assoication, we can easily get the associated data by just adding `include: [<models>]` as an option in our queries.
+Since the 2 tables have one-to-many association, we can easily get the associated data by just adding `include: [<models>]` as an option in our queries.

 Add the "include" option to the queries below.
 This is a feature called "eager loading".
 We want to "include" the `Child` model when retrieving `Parent` data: